The Rachel House in Sparks, GA

 • pro The staff were very hard to work with.

-• pro They did not provide care to their mother.
+• pro They did not provide care to the mother.

-• pro They refused to provide a transportation report and accused the family of trying to say they were not taking her to appointments.
+• pro They refused to provide a transportation report and accused the family of implying she wasn’t being taken to appointments.

-• pro The owner gave three different explanations about the fall.
+• pro The owner and staff gave three different explanations about the fall and EMS transport.

-• pro The staff refused to check on her or call EMS when she was slurring and confused.
+• pro The staff refused to check on her when asked and would not call EMS.

 • pro The staff were rude and disrespectful to the family and residents.